 Probiotics and Prebiotic Foods

 A large proportion of the immune system resides in the gastrointestinal tract.
-Basically, cells in its lining secrete antibodies (proteins produced by the immune system to fight foreign bodies, like bacteria).
+Basically, cells in the gut lining secrete antibodies (proteins produced by the immune system to fight foreign bodies, like bacteria).

-Probiotics (live microorganisms that benefit our health) stimulate the production of these beneficial bacteria to ward off harmful bacteria, according to research.1 Several studies highlight how the lactobacilli and bifidobacteria varieties are particularly beneficial to the immune system.
-As with vitamins and mineral-rich foods, research ties these organisms to a greater chance of health and wellness.
-So, taking in probiotics can help empower our antibodies to protect ourselves.
+Probiotics (live microorganisms that benefit our health) stimulate the production of beneficial bacteria that help ward off harmful bacteria, according to research.*3 Several studies highlight how the lactobacilli and bifidobacteria varieties are particularly beneficial to the immune system.* As with vitamins and mineral-rich foods, research ties these organisms to a greater chance of health and wellness.* So, taking in probiotics can help empower our antibodies to protect ourselves.

-To get enough of these live microorganisms, pop a probiotic supplement or eat probiotic foods.
+Eating probiotic foods can help you get enough of these live microorganisms.
 You can also feast on foods rich in prebiotics (indigestible plant fibers that “feed” probiotic bacteria).

 Probiotic foods: